 Plants perennial; dioecious (?); short rhizomatous and stoloniferous, loosely tufted, tillers extravaginal.

-This includes all of the literature cited in the text and may include other article citations the author may deem desirable.
+This section must include all of the literature cited in the text and may include other article citations the author deems desirable.

 In-text references should be cited as follows:

 - When a reference is used as authority for a statement, use "Ricketson and Pipoly (1997) stated..." or "the latest revision (Ricketson & Pipoly 1997)..."
 Note the use of the word "and" outside of parentheses and "&" within parentheses.

 - When there are three or more authors, use only the name of the first author followed by et al.: "Barrie et al. (1992a)"